KrishanKumarSaini/Tic-Tac-Toe/README.md

 *   A "Reset Game" button to restart the game.
 *   Player name input fields.
 *   Basic styling using CSS.
-*   Responsive design (Optional - add this if your CSS supports it).

 ## How to Play